clemensv/avrotize/README.md

 Parameters:

-- `--avsc`: The path to the Avro schema file to be converted.
+- `--avsc`: The path to the Avrotize Schema file to be converted.
 - `--xsd`: The path to the XML schema file to write the conversion result to.

 Conversion notes: